foliolabs/folioshell/README.md

     `$ which wordpress`

-1. From wordpress-console root (/path/to/wordpress-console), run Composer to fetch dependencies.
+1. From wp-console root (/path/to/wp-console), run Composer to fetch dependencies.

     `$ composer install`